gene1wood/cfnlambda/README.rst

         mirror_text = event['ResourceProperties']['key1'][::-1]
         return {'MirrorText': mirror_text}

-Finally, AWS Lambda functions decorated with `handler_decorator` will not report a status of FAILED when a stack DELETE is attempted.
+Finally, AWS Lambda functions decorated with `handler_decorator` can be configured to not report a status of FAILED when a stack DELETE is attempted.
 This will prevent a CloudFormation stack from getting stuck in a DELETE_FAILED state.
 One side effect of this is that if your AWS Lambda function throws an exception while trying to process a stack deletion, though the stack will show a status of DELETE_COMPLETE, there could still be resources which your AWS Lambda function created which have not been deleted.
-To disable this feature, pass `hide_stack_delete_failure=False` as an argument to `handler_decorator`.
+To enable this feature, pass `hide_stack_delete_failure=True` as an argument to `handler_decorator`.

 ::

     from cfnlambda import handler_decorator

-    @handler_decorator(hide_stack_delete_failure=False)
+    @handler_decorator(hide_stack_delete_failure=True)
     def lambda_handler(event, context):
         raise Exception(
-            'This will result in a CloudFormation stack stuck in a DELETE_FAILED state')
+            'This will result in a CloudFormation stack going straight to DELETE_COMPLETE')

 handler_decorator usage walkthrough
 ###################################